xot/ElectraOne/DOCUMENTATION.md

  ```_clear_acks_queue()```.
 This is a loop that waits for some timeout and sleeps inbetween (to release the thread and to allows Live to call ```receive_midi()``` to process and register incoming ACKs and NACKs, decrementing ```ElectraOneBase.acks_pending```.
 The select slot, upload preset and upload lua script (each a SysEx command) then wait for confirmation by calling ```_wait_for_ack_or_timeout()```.

+# Cutlist

+If ```DETECT_E1=True```, one thread (```_connect_E1```) sends out a request for a response from the Electra One controller repeatedly until an appropriate request response is received.
+It never stops doing so, so when no Electra One gets connected, the remote script never really starts.

+The other thread (```_upload_preset_thread```) first tries to load a preloaded preset, and if that is not possible it sends a select preset slot MIDI command to the Electra One controller, and waits for the ACK before uploading the actual preset (again waiting for an ACK as confirmation that the preset was successfully received).
+See [the section on uploading for more detais](#uploading_a_preset)

+In both cases a timeout is set (for the preset upload this timeout increases with the length of the preset) in case an ACK is missed and the remote script would stop working  forever.
+(In such cases, a user can always try again by reselecting a device.)

+The PATCH REQUEST button on the E1 (right top button) is programmed to send the SysEx command ```0xF0 0x00 0x21 0x45 0x7E 0x7E 0xF7```.
+On receipt of this message, the main E1 remote script switches the visible preset form mixer to effect or vice versa (but only of ```CONTROL_MODE = CONTROL_EITHER```).
+It uses the global class variable   ```ElectraOneBase.current_visible_slot``` to keep track of this (already needed to prevent value updates for invisible presets.
+To implement this, the mixer and effect presets redefine the ```patch.onRequest(device)``` function (see ```default.lua``` and the mixer lua script).